rinalds98/mindful-gents/README.md

   * Website app with Chat Functionality and crisis response.
   * Emergency hotlines and website.
   * Information of what to do in certain situations ie. stress/anxiety with help.
-  * Simple layout (3 pages) homepage with hero photo and call to action buttons.
+  * Simple layout (3 pages) homepage with hero photos and call to action buttons.
+  * Anonymous chat function to express thoughts
+  * App that offer support for men seeking assistance in navigating their mental health journey.

 ## User Stories